2. Ensuring sufficient physical infrastructure and workforce capacity

 On March 31, the federal government announced progress under “Canada’s Plan to Mobilize Industry” to fight COVID-19, including signing new procurement agreements with Canadian companies Thornhill Medical, Medicom, and Spartan Bioscience to purchase and boost capacity to manufacture equipment and supplies, e.g. portable ventilators, surgical masks and rapid testing kits (Canada, 2020g).
 Through these agreements the government ordered millions of supplies to ease pressure on Canadian health care facilities (Canada, 2020e).
 Other agreements have also been signed with five other companies to produce additional test kits, hand sanitizer, and PPE (e.g. masks and gowns) (Canada, 2020g).
 In addition, companies such as Magna, General Motors, Toyota Motor Manufacturing Canada, Ford, Linamar, Shell, Suncor, Alibaba Group, and The Home Depot have donated PPE and safety equipment, as well as sanitizing supplies (Canada, 2020g).

-On April 3, Prime Minister Trudeau also issued a warning to the United States’ Trump Administration against their proposed block of trade of essential goods to Canada, particularly against a proposed order to stop exporting N95 respirators, made by the American company 3M, to Canada (Leblanc & Morrow, 2020).
-On April 7, 3M reached a deal with the United States government to continue exporting N95 respirators to Canada, though it remained unclear whether this deal extended to other PPE (Leo, 2020).
+On April 3, Prime Minister Trudeau also issued a warning to the United States’ (U.S.) Trump Administration against their proposed block of trade of essential goods to Canada, particularly against a proposed order to stop exporting N95 respirators, made by the American company 3M, to Canada (Leblanc & Morrow, 2020).
+On April 7, 3M reached a deal with the U.S. government to continue exporting N95 respirators to Canada, though it remained unclear whether this deal extended to other PPE (Leo, 2020).

-On April 7, the federal government announced that they are teaming up with several Canadian companies to produce up to 30,000 ventilators (Tunney, 2020a).
+On April 7, the federal government announced that they were teaming up with several Canadian companies to produce up to 30,000 ventilators (Tunney, 2020a).
 The partnership includes Thornhill Medical, CAE, Ventilators for Canadians, and a group of manufacturers led by StarFish Medical (Tunney, 2020a).
 According to the federal government, this will increase the ventilator supply six-fold (Tunney, 2020a).
 With this announcement, the Public Services and Procurement Minister announced that Canada has sourced more than 230 million surgical masks and 113,000 litres of hand sanitizer (Tunney, 2020a).